codeVishesh/Club-Connect-Innovative-iOS-App/README.md

 Recognition

-This project was formally approved and recognized by Ashish Chowdhary, Head of Apple India, and Anand Pillai, Marketing Head of Apple Asia, highlighting its innovation, usability, and real-world relevance.
+This project was formally approved and recognized by Ashish Chowdhary, Head of Apple India, and Anand Pillai, Marketing Head of Apple Asia, highlighting its innovation, usability.